Population Medicine — M.P.H.

 Program director

-The Population Medicine Program is designed to meet the needs of practicing health professionals who have experience in direct patient care, and wish to augment their current careers with additional information and skills in the health of populations.
-The students will be competent in analyzing the health of a patient population and understanding the social, environmental, and biological determinants of health in that population.
+The Population Medicine Program is designed to meet the needs of practicing health professionals who have experience in direct patient care, and who wish to augment their current careers with additional information and skills in the health of populations.
+The students will be competent in improving the health of a population as well as continuously improving their own professional practice.

-Individuals who may benefit from this program include practicing health professionals, such as physicians, dentists, pharmacists, nurses, social workers, physical therapists, and psychologists; and students who are currently enrolled in clinical practice-related doctoral degrees (e.g., M.D., D.O., D.D.S., Pharm.D.).
+Individuals who may benefit from this program include practicing health professionals, such as physicians, dentists, pharmacists, nurses, social workers, physical therapists, and psychologists as well as students who are currently enrolled in clinical practice-related doctoral degrees (e.g., M.D., D.O., D.D.S., Pharm.D.).
 This degree will provide clinicians with cutting-edge knowledge and a skill set to integrate population-based, health-care approaches into their everyday clinical practice.

 By the end of the program, the graduate should be able to: